pivotal/docs-credhub-service-broker/README.md

 ## Style Guide

-This is a word list for terminology and word usage specific to the Cloud Service Broker for docs.
+This is a word list for terminology and word usage specific to the CredHub Service Broker docs.